 Thus, it follows from Rec.
-75, 83 (3) and 85 (1) GDPR that, in addition to preventing the occurrence of "material damage" and "financial loss", the GDPR also aims to prevent "other significant economic disadvantage", because such damages could also be the consequence of the processing of personal data.
+75, 83 (3) and 85 (1) GDPR that the GDPR also wants to prevent the occurrence of "material damage", because such damages could also be the consequence of the processing of personal data.

 Only a few provisions use the term "damage": Art.
 47 II f, 82 and 83 II a/c as well as EC 94 (2), 146 and 148 (3) GDPR.
 In the absence of further concretisation of the concept of damage, it is also unclear whether every breach of the GDPR already constitutes damage or whether a further (possibly noticeable) impairment of the "rights and freedoms" must be added.